National Museum of Racing and Hall of Fame: Horses in the Hall of Fame

 In the early years, inductions to the hall of fame were based on the evaluation of a panel of racing historians.
-In 1955, a group of 9 horses from the earliest years of the American turf were inducted.
+In 1955, a group of nine horses from the earliest years of the American turf were inducted.
 The 1956 class included 11 horses that raced around the turn of the century, while the 1957 class included 10 horses that raced up to the mid-thirties.
 Since then, the classes have been significantly smaller as the inductions shifted to more contemporary horses.
 Under current rules, a horse must have been retired for a minimum of five full calendar years to be eligible for the hall of fame.
+(Exceptions to this rule have been made; for example, Secretariat was inducted the year after his retirement and Ruffian was inducted the year after her death.)
 Thoroughbreds remain eligible in the contemporary category between five and 25 calendar years following their final racing year.

-Thoroughbreds retired for more than 25 calendar years may become eligible through the Historic Review Committee.
+After that point, the Historic Review Committee will consider horses, jockeys, and trainers on a triennial basis based on eras in a format similar to the National Baseball Hall of Fame Veterans Committees, on an alternating basis based on eras.